The Corn Dolly - The Spirit Of The Grain

 The story above is one possible journey of the “corn dolly” in the simplest form of the tradition.
 The word corn (as we know it today), is the name of a particular plant that bares food.
 In ancient times, the word "corn" really stood for the English equivalent of “grain.”
 Even the word “dolly” had a different meaning in ancient times: we’re not referring to the Raggedy-Ann or Barbie connotation of the word.
 The word “dolly” is most likely a slang for “idol,” which stems from the Greek word eidolon, which means “apparition,” or “spirit.”
 Hence, corn dolly really means “spirit of the grain.”
 Ancient cultures believed that this “spirit” would be homeless when the fields were harvested and barren, so the corn dolly was a way to give the spirit a comfortable home until the following spring.

 Traditions vary from region to region in these times.
 Some, like the fictional example above, called for the oldest woman with children in the clan or tribe to create the corn dolly, and referred to their sympathetic magical poppet as a “Corn Mother.”
-Other early cultures may have set the History and Lore About Corn Dolliestask to the youngest female member, one who in a physical sense a woman, but still a virgin.
+Other early cultures may have set the task to the youngest female member, one who in a physical sense a woman, but still a virgin.
 These young girls who blossomed into women may have referred to their works as “Corn Maidens” instead.
 Which tradition is “right?”
 Which tradition came first?
 We may never know, and by and large, it doesn’t matter.
 The practice of carrying over fruits from a previous harvest as a sacrifice for the following sowing season is documented and was practiced all over the European lands.
 Even some prehistoric African tribal groups followed the tradition: the “Aruseh”—“Bride of the Corn”—is known from earliest recollections.

 Even today the corn dolly tradition is followed particularly so in the UK, where most counties or geographical regions have their own designs and forms.
 The Stafford Knot, the Suffolk Horseshoe, the Yorkshire Spiral or Corn Drop are just a few of the ancient variations that survive today.
 While many of them don’t look like a typical “doll” in our sense of the word, their care and crafting are still imbibed with intent, a desire to protect the promise of the next growing season.
 Whatever shape or form they take, the “Spirit of the Grain” is still a potent Pagan custom and magical working, and you don’t even have to be a farmer to take advantage of its talismanic power.
 It can represent success and bounty, and the fervent hope the future will hold prosperity and abundance.